 Creates sense of well being and calm

-Yoga helps us to get in touch with our true selves in a frenetic world.
+Yoga helps us to get in touch with our true selves in today’s frenetic world.